+Credit risk is the risk of financial loss if a counterparty to a financial instrument fails to meet its contractual obligations.
 These obligations arise principally from the Council's investments and receivables from customers.

+Exposure to credit risk is managed through regular analysis of credit counterparty ability to meet payment obligations.
 The carrying amount of financial assets represents the maximum credit exposure.